saif429/SystemsProject/README.md

 by Saif and Cal

 This is a tokenizer written in C that can discern between words, hexadecimal, octal, floating point, and various things like brackets and other symbols.
 This is the first Systems Programming assignment in the class.
+This project uses a linked list implementation which allows easy storage of tokens and allows allows them to be modified later on without issue.

 Steps to get it to run